Built for accountants

 Required step enforcement

 AML checks are not optional.
-Proof of identity is not optional.
-The system must enforce these steps - a client's onboarding is not complete until every required item is in.
+The system enforces these steps — onboarding is not complete until every required item is submitted.

 Exportable evidence pack

-Export a PDF at any point showing the complete onboarding record - all documents, all signatures, all steps, all timestamps.
-Ready for file review, regulatory inspection, or internal audit.
+Export a PDF at any point showing the complete onboarding record — all documents, signatures, steps, timestamps.
+Ready for audit.

 ClientEnforce allows you to define required documents as part of your onboarding template — including proof of identity, proof of address, and any other KYC documents your firm requires.
 The system enforces collection of these documents before marking onboarding as complete.